ehatti/ehatti.github.io/blog/nbe.md

 The solution you would probably think of, without ever hearing about NbE, is to simplify your data structure.
 This isn't even something specific to evaluating expressions -- everywhere in CS changing your data structure is often the first thing you're recommended to try!

 Let's first deal with associativity, what changes to our data structure can we make?
 Well in math we deal with associativity by just removing parenthesis completely.
 Instead of writing $x + (y + z)$ or $(x + y) + z$, we just write $x + y + z$.
-Can we reflect this practice in our choice of data structure?
+Can we reify this practice in our choice of data structure?
 Yes!

 Instead of representing our expressions as trees, we'll represent them as _lists_.
 To convert our tree expressions to list expressions, we just flatten the trees.
 ```javascript